Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Results

 A comparison between the ML/mixed schemes and the Tiedtke scheme reveals similarities in the heating rate behavior, as evident in panels (a,c,e).
 The mixed scheme exhibits slightly higher tropospheric heating rates and correspondingly lower surface heating rates than the Tiedtke scheme.
 In contrast, the pure ML scheme displays a similar overall magnitude, but with smoother profiles as a function of height.
 Notably, the ML scheme lacks the mid-tropospheric decrease in heating rates observed at higher humidity values, distinguishing it from the other two schemes.
 The analysis may exhibit a slight bias towards higher CWV values and a relatively low ML weight, correspondingly (\Cref{fig:convective_precip_cwv_lts_abslat}), due to the x-axis scale.
 However, by zooming in, the mixed scheme and the Tiedtke schemes still show a high level of similarity.

 The moistening rates depicted in panels (b,d,f) show that the mixed scheme closely resembles the Tiedtke scheme, despite the ML weight being approximately $\sim$\qty{67}{\percent} on average.
 This suggests that the mixing approach effectively retains the simulation's proximity to the conventional ICON model's distribution, while incorporating ML predictions to enhance agreement with observational data, as evident in \Cref{fig:online_pareto_plots,fig:precipitation_zonal_and_extremes}.
-In contrast, the pure ML model yields smoother predictions that lack some features, such as the moistening peak at around \qty{900}{\hecto\pascal}, highlighting the importance of combining ML predictions with conventional approaches.
+In contrast, the pure ML model yields smoother predictions that lack some features, such as the moistening peak at around \qty{900}{\hecto\pascal}.